Modern display of the Confederate battle flag: Mount Zion, Georgia

-The flag of Mount Zion, Georgia was adopted 10 April 2007, inspired by the example of Trenton, Georgia.
-It too seeks to continue the display of the 1956-2001 variant of the State Flag of Georgia.
+The flag of Mount Zion, Georgia, was adopted on April 10, 2007, inspired by the example of Trenton, Georgia.
+It also seeks to continue the display of the 1956–2001 variant of the Georgia state flag.

 Cannon County, Tennessee

 Cannon County, Tennessee, on July 17, 1993, adopted a county flag based on the Third National Flag of the Confederate States of America.
-The flag honors Nathan Bedford Forest and the events of July 13, 1862 when the Confederate officer led a successful raid on the then Union-held town of Murfreesboro, Tennessee freeing a number of citizens of the town of Woodbury, Tennessee held prisoner.
+The flag honors Nathan Bedford Forrest and the events of July 13, 1862, when the Confederate officer led a successful raid on the then Union-held town of Murfreesboro, Tennessee, freeing a number of citizens of the town of Woodbury, Tennessee, held prisoner.
 The flag occasionally flies at the county courthouse.

 Williamson County, Tennessee

-The Seal of Williamson County, Tennessee features a Confederate Battle Flag and cannon.
+The seal of Williamson County, Tennessee features a Confederate battle flag and cannon.
 A flag with the same Williamson County seal featuring the Confederate battle flag on it flies on the county courthouse grounds as well.
 The county has sought to remove the image of the flag from the seal.
-It appealed to the Tennessee Historical Commission for permission and this was granted in May 2022.
+It appealed to the Tennessee Historical Commission for permission, which was granted in May 2022.
 That decision was challenged by a lawsuit filed by the Major Nathaniel Cheairs Camp 2138 Sons of Confederate Veterans chapter in December 2022.
 A ruling is expected.